Overall, you won't find a better deal than a 0% interest rate with a balance transfer to another credit card.

 If you don’t get preapproved, or don’t like the terms, you could try for preapproval from other lenders or focus on improving your credit and reapplying at a later point.

 You also won’t know if you’ll get approved or what credit limit you’ll receive with a credit card until after you apply.
 And while some card issuers offers a soft-pull preapproval, many do not.
-Here are MagnifyMoney’s recommendations for the best balance transfer cards with general credit-score range requirements for each card.
-There are also some tips on how to effectively use the cards.

 You can do a lot of comparative research online and visit lenders’ and cards issuers’ websites to compare their offerings.
 You can also use websites such as ours to quickly compare your options.